OMBowkerBBC/DC4400-Report/README.md

-# Portfolio
+# Report
-This repository contains the plans for my project.
+This repository contains the assets and documents that my final MSC report consist of.

 ### Latex
 The report is written using LaTeX.
 A PDF file is included in the repo, however if you want to re-render it you should run: